IkigaiLabsETH/thirdweb-hashlips/README.md

 Generative photography project that harnesses the serendipity of on-chain mechanics to compose unique one of a kind NFTs.
 Each piece is a unique combination of five core layers and additional special layers.

+# Creator Studio

+Under the guidance of esteemed photographers and curators, Ikigai Labs operates as an onchain art gallery and auction house.
+Artists can leverage our assistance in digitizing their masterpieces, fabricating exquisite onchain collectibles that mirror their tangible art, and obtain personalized support in minting their distinctive creator contracts.
+Artists can also chronicle their artistic journey on the Editorial.
+Creators have the freedom to decide whether to mint a one-off (ERC721) or multiple (ERC1155) copies of their artwork.
+The Creator Studio grants priority access to meticulously curated collections.
+Through our team of creators and curators, we strive to produce captivating and thought-provoking works of art that challenge conventional norms and ignite the imagination.
+From fine art to pixel art, photography to generative art, and AI-inspired creations, we explore the full spectrum of artistic mediums, always pushing the envelope of what is possible.

+# Collectors Bar

+The Collectors Bar is boasting a curated collection from distinguished creators.
+Our emphasis is on curation by the iconic Florence Moll to nurture a fine art collection for Season One of our journey.
+Ikigai Labs offers an open forum for creators and ccurators to immerse collectors in transformative experiences.
+Our purpose includes utilizing a portion of secondary royalties to collaborate with creators and commission them for exclusive mints.
+We recognize the intrinsic value of art as a form of cultural heritage and personal expression.
+As collectors ourselves, we appreciate the beauty and significance of acquiring and preserving artworks that resonate with us.
+At Ikigai Labs, we actively engage in collecting fine art, pixel art, photography, generative art, and various other mediums.
+Through our collections, we celebrate the vision and talent of artists while nurturing a vibrant art ecosystem.

+# Curators Pool

+As passionate art enthusiasts, we understand the value of curation in connecting artists and collectors.
+Our curatorial team diligently seeks out the most exceptional and groundbreaking artworks, curating collections that transcend the ordinary and evoke a sense of wonder.
+With a discerning eye for quality and a commitment to showcasing diverse artistic voices, Florence Moll & Dimitri Daniloff curated exhibitions and collections that foster connections between artists, collectors, and the onchain art community.
+The members of this IKIGAI LABS Art Collective, believe that a curator-centric approach is crucial and that curators play an essential role in shaping the direction of the collective and ensuring that the art we showcase is of the highest quality.
+Therefore, we pledge to prioritize the role of the curator in our collective.

+# Founders Club

+The Founders Mint Pass is your gateway to our exclusive community of digital artists and collectors.
+It offers access to exclusive events, such as cultural and art trips, private auctions, gallery inaugurations, and intimate artist dinners.
+The pass ensures priority access to mints from our lineup of legendary and up-and-coming artists.

+As a company, our true North Star is the realization of our art gallery – a physical space that embodies our commitment to art and creativity.
+Overlooking the majestic ocean, our art gallery will serve as a permanent workshop, a sanctuary for creative minds, and a hub for artistic exploration.
+It will be a space where artists and art lovers converge, where ideas are born, and where art finds its truest expression.
+The gallery will be a testament to our dedication to fostering artistic excellence and creating an environment that nurtures the imagination.

 ## ⚡ Instant Setup

 Let's get started with the instant setup and build.
 Proceed to the requirements below.